Cele Eifert (Gamma Phi Beta) founded ASCAPA, with assistance from her local Gamma Phi Beta

 $500.00 scholarships and we continued giving out two $500 awards until 2008 when we gave three.

-defined as Fayette, Coweta, south Fulton, Henry, and Clayton Counties.
-The challenge for our group is
+Atlanta defined as Fayette, Coweta, south Fulton, Henry, and Clayton Counties.
+The challenge for

-to have a representative from all 26 NPC Sororities.
-According to NPC Headquarters, there are
+our group is to have a representative from all 26 NPC Sororities.
+According to NPC Headquarters,

-currently no Alumnae Panhellenic Associations that have representatives from each sorority.
-We think
+there are currently no Alumnae Panhellenic Associations that have representatives from each

 Our History